 \section{Introduction}

-We propose an integrated assessment model, denoted by ESIRD, encompassing a susceptible-infected-recovered-dead (SIRD) model of epidemic and a dynamic macroeconomic general equilibrium model of economy, where mobility choices of forward looking agents affect both income (and consumption) and the spread of epidemic.
+We propose an integrated assessment model, denoted by ESIRD, encompassing a susceptible-infected-recovered-deceased (SIRD) epidemic model and a dynamic macroeconomic equilibrium economic model, where \textit{mobility choices} of forward-looking agents affect both income (and consumption) and the spread of epidemic.
 A calibrated version of the model illustrates the possibilities to use the model to design an efficient policy of state-of-epidemic-dependent mobility restrictions.

-Pandemic crisis has shown that sudden drops in individual mobility have a substantial negative consequences on aggregate income and consumption \citep{organizaccao2020evaluating}.
-The decrease of individual mobility along COVID-19 crisis has been the joint outcome of individual decisions, caused by the diffusion of infection, and of containment measures imposed by national authorities (lockdown, curfew, etc.).
+Pandemic crisis has shown that sudden drops in individual mobility have a substantial negative consequence on aggregated income and consumption \citep{organizaccao2020evaluating}.
+The decrease of individual mobility along the COVID-19 crisis has been the joint outcome of individual decisions, caused by the diffusion of infection, and of containment measures imposed by national authorities (lockdown, curfew, etc.).
 In turn, a reduction in individual mobility brings down individual income \citep{huang2020quantifying} as well as epidemic dynamics, being higher individual mobility associated to a higher probability of infecting and being infected \citep{nouvellet2020report}.
-Therefore, entangled externalities and ``general equilibrium'' effects are at work; more precisely, individual mobility decisions display i) strategic complementarities with mobility choice of other agents, because the marginal impact on individual income of individual mobility is increasing in the aggregate mobility \citep{bulow1985multimarket,cooper1988coordinating}; and, ii) negative externalities on contagion dynamics, because of agents in their mobility choices internalize the risk of being infected but not the effect of infecting other people \citep{bethune2020covid}.\footnote{Another possible source of externality, the healthcare congestion, is analysed by \cite{jones2020optimal}.} So far, within the recent dynamic micro-funded epidemiological-economic literature (see, e.g., \citealp{eichenbaum2020macroeconomics, toxvaerd2020equilibrium, jones2020optimal}) no contribution has characterized in a dynamic macroeconomic general equilibrium model the optimal mobility choices in presence of strategic complementarities in production and negative externalities on contagion dynamics, the first step in a more adequate evaluation of policies reducing individual mobility for contrasting COVID-19 epidemic.
+Therefore, entangled externalities and ``equilibrium'' effects are at work; more precisely, individual mobility decisions display i) \textit{strategic complementarities} with mobility choice of other agents, because the marginal impact on individual income of individual mobility is increasing in the mobility \citep{bulow1985multimarket,cooper1988coordinating}; and, ii)\textit{ negative externalities} on contagion dynamics, because of agents in their mobility choices internalize the risk of being infected, but not the effect of infecting other people \citep{bethune2020covid}.\footnote{Another possible source of externality, the healthcare congestion, is analyzed by \cite{jones2020optimal}.}

-In the model we focus on short-term mobility.
-It should be meant as the daily/weekly activities of mobility observed in labour market, i.e. commuting, movements by car, track, bus, train, etc., generally observed in the economy.
-This mobility also includes movements for the activity of consumption, both for purchasing goods and services both for leisure.